ktoso/rx-wiki/Transforming-Observables.md

 <br /><img src="/ReactiveX/RxJava/wiki/images/rx-operators/window7.png" width="610" height="319" />​
 > This version of `window( )` opens its first window immediately, and thereafter opens a new window every *timeshift* period of time (measured in *unit*, and optionally on a particular *scheduler*).
 It closes a currently open window after *timespan* period of time has passed since that window was opened.
 It will also close any currently open window if it receives an `onCompleted( )` or `onError( )` call from the *source* `Observable`.
 Depending on how you set *timespan* and *timeshift* the windows that result from this operation may overlap or have gaps.

+#### scheduler

+Those variants of `window( )` that use timespans by default operate on the `computation` scheduler and also have variants that allow you to select which scheduler to use by passing it in as a parameter.
+The other variants of `window( )` do not operate by default on any particular scheduler.

 #### see also:
 * [[Backpressure]]
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#window(rx.functions.Func0)">`window(closingSelector)`</a>